Deep Learning of Mean First Passage Time Scape: Chemical Short-Range Order and Kinetics of Diffusive Relaxation: Acknowledgements

 \section{Acknowledgements}

-The authors thank Xiaochen Du and Juno Nam for detailed feedback on the manuscript.
+J.L. and H.T. acknowledge support by NSF DMR-1923976.
 This material is based upon work supported by the Under Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702-15-D-0001.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Under Secretary of Defense for Research and Engineering.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility using NERSC award GenAI@NERSC and MIT SuperCloud cluster.
 H.T. acknowledges support from the Mathworks Engineering Fellowship.
+The authors also thank Xiaochen Du, Juno Nam, Ethan Suresh, and Jinyu Zhang for detailed feedback on the manuscript.